getian107/rtPRS/README.md

  - VALIDATION_DATASET_PREFIX (required): Full path and the prefix of the bim file for the validation dataset.
 This file is used to provide a list of SNPs that are available in the validation/target dataset.

  - VALIDATION_DATASET_PHENOTYPE_COVARIATES (required): Full path to the space- or tab-delimited text file containing the phenotypes and covariates for the validation samples.
-The file shoud following the `PLINK`'s `pheno` file format, i.e., column 1 contains the family ID, column 2 contains the individual ID, column 3 contains the phenotype, and any remaining columns contain covariates.
+The file should follow `PLINK`'s `pheno` file format (i.e., column 1 contains the family ID, column 2 contains the individual ID, column 3 contains the phenotype, and any remaining columns contain covariates).

  - VALIDATION_FRQ_FILE_PREFIX (required): Full path and the prefix of the .frq file output from running `PLINK`'s `--freq` command on the validation samples.

  - TESTING_DATASET_PREFIX (required): Full path and the prefix of the bim file for the testing (target) samples.

  - TESTING_DATASET_PHENOTYPE_COVARIATES (required): Full path to the space- or tab-delimited text file containing the phenotypes and covariates for the testing (target) samples.
-The file shoud following the `PLINK`'s `pheno` file format, i.e., column 1 contains the family ID, column 2 contains the individual ID, column 3 contains the phenotype, and any remaining columns contain covariates.
+The file should follow `PLINK`'s `pheno` file format (i.e., column 1 contains the family ID, column 2 contains the individual ID, column 3 contains the phenotype, and any remaining columns contain covariates).

  - OUTPUT_FILENAME (required): Output filename prefix of the calculated PRS and final posterior effect size estimates.